Suyash11-png/rps_game/README.md

 # rps_game
-THis is my  small rock,paper and scissor game using python programming.
+This is my  small rock,paper and scissor game using python programming.